kyverno/website/content/en/docs/Writing policies/generate.md

 To troubleshoot policy application failures, inspect the `UpdateRequest` Custom Resource to get details.

-For example, if the corresponding permission is not granted to Kyverno, you should see this error in the `updaterequest.status`:
+For example, if the corresponding permission is not granted to Kyverno, you may see this error in the `STATUS` column:

 ```sh
 $ kubectl get ur -n kyverno